BobKerns/better-future/README.md

 Cancel a pending or executing `Future`.
 Does nothing if it has completed.

-Canceling a `Future` while the computation is running depends on the computation to check _future_.`isCancelled`() to actually halt execution, but the `Future` will be cancelled regardless.
+Cancelling a `Future` while the computation is running depends on the computation to check _future_.`isCancelled`() to actually halt execution, but the `Future` will be cancelled regardless.